 Chills can occur if you have a profound or intense emotional reaction to a situation.
 Emotions that might cause chills include fear or anxiety.

 This is sometimes referred to as a “frisson.”
 It may also be called “chills going up the spine” or “goosebumps.”

 Chills without fever can become serious if you’re experiencing frostbite or hypothermia.
 These conditions can quickly become a medical emergency requiring immediate intervention or care.

 Other conditions that cause chills, such as hypothyroidism, require medical support but may not warrant a visit to the emergency room.
-If you have the symptoms of this thyroid condition, make an appointment to see your doctor and ask about getting a diagnostic blood test.
+If you have the symptoms of this thyroid condition, you may want to make an appointment to see a doctor and ask about getting a diagnostic blood test.

-If you have symptoms of hypoglycemia but haven’t been diagnosed with diabetes, contact your doctor or call your local emergency medical services immediately.
-If you have diabetes and hypoglycemia symptoms that don’t improve with at-home treatment, seek medical help immediately.
+If you have symptoms of hypoglycemia but haven’t received a diagnosis of diabetes, contact a doctor or call your local emergency medical services immediately.
+If you have diabetes and hypoglycemia symptoms that don’t improve with at-home treatment, you may need medical help immediately.

 If you have diabetes and your chills are caused by hypoglycemia, take a glucose tablet if you have one.
-Buy some here.
-Other ways of balancing your sugar levels include drinking orange juice or regular soda, or eating a few pieces of candy.
+Other ways of balancing your sugar levels include: drinking orange juice or regular soda or eating a few pieces of candy.

-If your chills are caused by extreme cold, make sure to get yourself dry if you are wet.
+If your chills are caused by extreme cold, get yourself dry if you are wet.
 Layer up and make sure to cover your head, hands, and feet so that you can capture and maintain as much body heat as possible.
-Soaking in a warm bath may also help alleviate chills caused by extreme cold.
-Just make sure to put on warm, dry clothes after you’re done bathing.

-Talk to your doctor if you have chills that don’t go away or if you regularly experience unexplained chills.
+Talk with a doctor if you have chills that don’t go away or regularly experience unexplained chills.